Alexander, Crown Prince of Yugoslavia: Belief in constitutional monarchy

 Alexander is a proponent of re-creating a constitutional monarchy in Serbia and sees himself as the rightful king.
 He believes that monarchy could give Serbia "stability, continuity and unity".

 A number of political parties and organizations support a constitutional parliamentary monarchy in Serbia.
 The Serbian Orthodox Church has openly supported the restoration of the monarchy.
-The assassinated former Serbian Prime Minister Zoran Đinđić was often seen in the company of the prince and his family, supporting their campaigns and projects, although his Democratic Party never publicly embraced monarchy.
+The assassinated former Serbian Prime Minister Zoran Đinđić was often seen in the company of the prince and his family, supporting their campaigns and projects, although his Democratic Party never publicly embraced monarchism.

 Crown Prince Alexander has vowed to stay out of politics.
 He and Princess Katherine spend considerable time engaging in humanitarian work.

 The Crown Prince has, however, increasingly participated in public functions alongside the leaders of Serbia, the former Yugoslav republics and members of the diplomatic corps.
 On 11 May 2006, he hosted a reception at the Royal Palace for delegates attending a summit on Serbia and Montenegro.
 The reception was attended by the Governor of the National Bank of Serbia, as well as ambassadors and diplomats from Slovenia, Poland, Brazil, Japan, the United States, and Austria.
 He later delivered a keynote speech in front of prime ministers Vojislav Koštunica and Milo Đukanović.
 In the speech he spoke of prospective Serbian membership of the European Union.
 He told delegates:

 In addition, we in Serbia and Montenegro must take into account that whatever form we take within the European Union, we have only but one choice and that is to work for the common good of all member nations.
 It is also central to take into account that stability in our region will be enhanced when Serbia is fully at peace with itself.

 Following Montenegro's successful independence referendum on 21 May 2006, the re-creation of the Serbian monarchy found its way into daily political debate.
 A monarchist proposal for the new Serbian constitution has been published alongside other proposals.
 The document approved in October is a republican one.
 The Serbian people have not had a chance to vote on the system of government.

 The Crown Prince raised the issue of a royal restoration in the immediate aftermath of the vote.
 In a press release issued on 24 May, he stated: